• Kracker Archive

 REASON FOR LOSS:

-Took off from RAF Upwood at 23:54hrs. on a bombing raid of the V1 site in the village of Ecques, Coubronne, France.
-Nothing was heard from this aircraft after takeoff.
-It may have been shot down by a night fighter or hit by flak.
+Took off from RAF Upwood at 23:54hrs on a bombing raid of the V1 site in the village of Ecques, Coubronne, France.
+Nothing was heard from this aircraft after take-off.

 V1 ramp at Coubronne Reconstruction of a V1 ramp and detailed description of a flying bomb, France